satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

-A third possibility is that authors assign impact ratings to the review or segments of the review.
-Therefore, the authors will be able to quantitatively evaluate the reviewers.
-This additional measurement can be entered into the reviewer database.
+A third possibility is that authors quantitatively evaluate the reviewers by assigning impact ratings to the review or segments of the review.
+This measurement can be entered into the reviewer database, referenced in the future by editors and used to assess contributions to peer review in the context of academic promotion.
 We acknowledge some reviewers might be discouraged by this idea, thus it may be optional to participate.

 .. figure:: images/image06.png